 Legal uses include:

-- you track your own property or vehicle
+- Tracking your own vehicle to prevent theft

 Businesses often use fleet tracking solutions to optimize routes, reduce fuel costs, and improve operational efficiency, all within legal boundaries.